AntonyCorbett/JWLMerge/Readme.md

 ### Important Notes

 Please use at your own risk!
 It is possible to crash JW Library by attempting to restore a corrupt backup file, and sometimes the only solution is to reinstall JW Library and reset its data.

+You must be familiar with using command-line programs in Windows.

 The format of your data in the backup files may change with future JW Library releases and I will try to keep the code up-to-date.
 If you receive an error stating that the backup file version is not supported then please come back here to see if an update is available.